-Apartments and bedrooms have smoke detectors and/or heat detectors.
-Northwoods Village & Hillside Apartments are equipped with sprinklers.
+Apartments and bedrooms have smoke detectors and/or heat detectors, and are equipped with sprinklers.

-In order to provide you further information regarding fire safety, there will be a "Campus/Fire Safety Meeting" in your Apartment Village during the first weeks of classes.
+In order to provide you further information regarding fire safety, there will be a mandatory "Campus/Fire Safety Meeting" in the first weeks of classes for all students to attend.
 All residents must attend these meetings.
 Residential Life staff will provide you with the date, time, and location of this mandatory meeting.

-There are designated garbage huts in Northwoods and dumpsters in Scribner & Hillside for students to bring their garbage to.
+There are designated garbage huts/dumpsters in the apartment areas for students to bring their garbage to.
 Garbage is picked up throughout the week.
 It is the responsibility of the students to remove garbage from their apartments.